adalkiran/webrtc-nuts-and-bolts/docs/05-DTLS-HANDSHAKE.md

 In previous chapter, we received first "expected" UDP packet (STUN Binding Request), then sent a STUN Binding Response as an answer.
 This means that, the client can start [DTLS Handshake](https://datatracker.ietf.org/doc/html/rfc4347#section-4.2) process.

-[DTLS (Datagram Transport Layer Security)](https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security) for secure handshake, authenticating each oter, and crypto key exchange process.
+[DTLS (Datagram Transport Layer Security)](https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security) for secure handshake, authenticating each other, and crypto key exchange process.
 DTLS is similar to [TLS (Transport Layer Security)](https://tr.wikipedia.org/wiki/Transport_Layer_Security), DTLS runs over UDP instead of TCP.
 This project supports only DTLS v1.2.

 DTLS Handshake consists of some "flights" between client and server, schematized [here](https://tools.ietf.org/html/rfc4347#section-4.2.4) as: